PrakrutiChandak/spring-tutorial/Readme.md

     * Session - new bean per session. a bean per user per session
     * Global Session - new bean per global HTTP session

+# Bean inheritance
+ for list of beans, we can simply do <list merge="true"> to avoid overriding the existing properties